 Deputy Marshals also work in the municipal court as bailiffs and warrant officers.
 Bailiff duties include providing security for the municipal court.
 Warrant officer duties include delivering subpoenas and serving municipal warrants.

-The City of San Marcos currently has 1 City Marshal, 8 full-time Deputies, 3 part-time Deputies, 1 lead bailiff, 1 part-time warrant Deputy, and 3 part-time Park Rangers.
+The City of San Marcos currently has 1 City Marshal, 8 full-time Deputies, 3 part-time Deputies, 1 full-time lead bailiff, 1 part-time warrant Deputy, and 2 part-time Park Rangers.

-The San Marcos City Marshal’s Office and Park Ranger Program are committed to the concept of shared responsibility, in partnership with its community, to identify and solve community problems, to maintain the public safety, and to promote a sense of confidence and security among its citizens, while remaining astute to the principles and craft of traditional policing.
+The San Marcos City Marshal’s Office and Park Ranger Program, in partnership with the community, are committed to the concept of shared responsibility to identify and solve community problems, to maintain the public safety, and to promote a sense of confidence and security among citizens while remaining astute to the principles and craft of traditional policing.

 The employees of the San Marcos City Marshal’s Office and Park Ranger Program take great pride in professionalism.
-We pursue a working environment in which honesty, integrity, open communications, and compassion are of our character and culture.
+We pursue a working environment in which honesty, integrity, open communications and compassion are part of our character and culture.

 The mission of the San Marcos City Marshal’s Office and Park Ranger Program is dynamic and ever-changing.
-In an effort to best serve our community, to provide a safe living environment and high quality of life for our citizens, we always strive to utilize our limited resources in the most efficient and cost-effective manner.
+In an effort to best serve our community and provide a safe living environment and high quality of life for our citizens, we strive to utilize our limited resources in the most efficient and cost-effective manner possible.

 Our community and our mission have never been more complex than they are today.
-The pace of change requires a continuing commitment to the training, education, and the professional development of our employees.
-We recognize that through a commitment to the highest professional standards, both in the selection and development of our personnel, that we can at least meet with the pace of change, instill pride in our community, and accomplish our dutiful obligations in a safe and professional manner.
+The pace of change requires a continuing commitment to the training, education and professional development of our employees.
+We recognize that through a commitment to the highest professional standards, both in the selection and development of our personnel, we can meet the pace of change, instill pride in our community, and accomplish our dutiful obligations in a safe and professional manner.
 With diligence and devotion, we are committed to the attainment of excellence, an ongoing profession unto itself.

 At no time in our history has the availability of technological tools played a more significant role in our ability to enhance our services to the public.
 We continue to evaluate and consider new applications for innovation in our duties, responsibilities, and conventional methodology.
 We procure and assimilate cost effective advancements in technology to augment our service delivery and communication within our community.